marcelauliano/MitoHiFi/README.md

 --------------------------------------

-<b>MitoHiFi</b> circularises, cuts and annotates the mitogenome from contigs assembled with PacBio HiFi reads and softwares such as HiCanu or Hifiasm.
+<b>MitoHiFi</b> assembles your mitogenome from Pacbio HiFi reads.

+With Mitoifi_v2 you can start from raw Pacbio HiFi reads (flag -r) or from assembled contigs (flag -c).
+You will also going to need a close-relates mitochondria sequence in fasta and gb.
+But we have an internal script that is going to download it for you from NCBI.

+######

 The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straight forward.
 Because of the circular nature of the molecule, however, the mitocontig is usually assembled redundantly resulting in multiple-copy mitogenome-contigs.
-This pipeline was developed to finalise the assembly and annotation of the mitogenome by:
+This pipeline was developed to finalise the assembly and annotation of the mitogenome.
+It will also going to dected different variants of the mitogenome present in your sample.
+At the end you are going to have a final consensus assembled and annotated and the same for the variants.
+In addtion, you will find an aligment of all the variants to facilitate your analysis.

-(i) finding it among complete genome assembled contigs
-(ii) circularising and cutting it to represent only one copy of the circular molecule and
-(iii) producing an annotation and presenting it in fasta and genbank format.
+MitoHifi v2 will:

+(i) extract mito reads and assemble them with hifiasm (flag -r), or find the mito contigs among assembled contigs (flag -c)
+(ii) indetify and separate NUMTS from real mitochontigs
+(iii) generate a circularized, non-redudant version of the mitochondria sequences present in your sample (iv)

 - This pipeline can also be ran starting from polished PacBio CLR contigs or ONT contigs.
 You must be sure your contigs are well polished.